 It is helpful to put the flow data, i.e., permits granted over the year by category, in the context of stocks of persons/permits on an annual average.
-It can be taken from Table 16 that the Austrian labour authorities are endeavouring to document the various forms of influx to the labour market as a result of eastern enlargement of the EU and increased mobility of persons within the EU, including services mobility.
+It can be taken from Table 17 that the Austrian labour authorities are endeavouring to document the various forms of foreign worker inflows to the labour market, some of them as a result of eastern enlargement of the EU and increased mobility of persons within the EU, including services mobility.
 The latter differentiates between the liberalised services, where no labour market testing applies and non-liberalised services, where labour market testing applies until the end of the transition regulations.
 There is a difference between a services provision acknowledgement (Entsendebestätigung) and a services provision permit (Entsendebewilligung): for the latter labour market testing is required as it is in occupations which are not liberalised in the context of free services provision between new and old EU member states (transition regulation).
 The first is issued for a period of 6 months and may be extended, while the latter may not be extended after the period of 6 months has expired.
 From 1st may 2011 onwards only Bulgaria and Romania are still under transition regulations.
+Accordingly, in 2011, the number of GATS grants declined to 345.